 Got leftovers?
 This salad holds up surprisingly well, but the key is how you store it.

-- If already mixed: Place the salad in an airtight container and refrigerate for up to 3 days.
+- If already mixed: Place the salad in an airtight container in the refrigerator for up to 3 days.
 The noodles will soften over time, but the flavor stays delicious.

 Like this recipe?